short bio

 less short bio

 Originally from a small Danish village with a population of 134, Thash Mose grew up on a farm with cows, sheep and horses.
-Mose had a rural upbringing, spending most of her time riding horses, writing short stories and running a website about her Pekingese dog Alfredo.
+Mose had a rural upbringing, spending most of her time writing short stories and running a website about her Pekingese dog Alfredo.
 Captivated by fairy tales and fables, and particularly enthralled by the Danish author H.C.
 Andersen’s work, Mose won a national fairy tale writing competition (with a story about her Pekingese dog Alfredo).

 Intent on living a fairy tale of her own, Mose moved to Los Angeles where she would study improv at The Groundlings.
 Mose quickly got signed by a talent agent who loved her looks and thought she could play “the perfect drug addict” on TV.
 Mose’s short-lived acting career included roles such as: ”high school student”, “drug addict" and “high school student who is also a drug addict”.
+Mose returned to stand-up comedy following this and hasn’t looked back since.